-Our In-House Partners
+Our In-House Community Partners

 The Family Centre has a growing number of in-house partners who provide programs, events, and supports to help create our 'community of collaboration'.
 These partners include:

-Bereaved Families of Ontario - Midwestern Region
+Bereaved Families of Ontario - Midwestern Region (BFO)

 Canadian Aweil Youth Association (CAYA)

 Canadian Aweil Youth Association is dedicated to supporting youth in Kitchener-Waterloo by providing them with educational and developmental opportunities.
 We strive to create an environment of friendship, unity and belonging where youth can gain strength and power collectively, and as individuals, through creative learning, and networking with other youth groups using sports and culture.
 We want to help youth and children learn and appreciate their cultural background, customs and traditions.